-2.1.2 Windows Installation
+1.5.2 Windows Installation

 Moses can run on Windows under Cygwin.
 Installation is exactly the same as for Linux and Mac.
 (Are you running it on Windows?
 If so, please give us feedback on how it works).
-The important caveat is that Cygwin only supports 32 bit applications, limiting the size of the models Moses can use in this environment.

-2.1.3 OSX Installation
+1.5.3 OSX Installation